Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 # BLAST (Basic Local Alignment Search Tool)

-BLAST is one of the oldest and most fundumental bioinformatics tools available.
+BLAST is one of the oldest and most fundamental bioinformatics tools available.
 If you have an unknown sequence it is usually my go to program to identify sequence simiarity to a given reference set.
 At the heart of many programs, like PROKKA and BUSCO, they use BLAST as a primary tool to identify sequence homology.
 It can be run locally on the server or remotely on NCBI using their web server, we will go through both using simple functionality and examples.
 Keep in mind that this program has options that span books (literally).

 There are different 'flavors' of BLAST.
 For example, **blastn** is used for searching a nucleotide query against a nucleotide reference, **blastp** is used to searching a protein query against a protein reference. etc. etc. These different types of BLASTs have different sorts of advantages.
 For example, at the protein level sequences tend to be more conserved, this means we can likely identify more distantly related sequences compared to a standard blastn.
 The BLAST flavor you choose is largely dependent on what sort of data you have.